Skip to content

 Background

-The 87th Legislature enacted House Bill 2063, which adds Subchapter A-1 to Chapter 661 of Government Code, establishing a state employee family leave pool to give eligible state employees more flexibility to bond with and care for their children during the first year following birth, adoption or foster placement, and to care for a seriously ill family member or themselves, including for pandemic-related illnesses or complications caused by a pandemic.
+The 87th Legislature enacted House Bill 2063, which added Subchapter A-1 to Chapter 661 of Government Code, establishing a state employee family leave pool to give eligible state employees more flexibility to bond with and care for their children during the first year following birth, adoption or foster placement, and to care for a seriously ill family member or themselves, including for pandemic-related illnesses or complications caused by a pandemic.

 • The birth of a child.